williamsca/bargaining-upzone/paper/slides.md

 > "We’re stuck,” he said.
 “That’s why **we haven’t approved a single house** under the new law."

 ---
+# A Simple Model of Land Development

+TODO

+---

 # Case Study: Fairfax County